 This question lets people use their imagination and (on a small scale) helps people to share their dreams.
 Maybe they would transport to a pizza spot in Italy, or maybe they want to have their mom’s meatloaf for dinner.
 This is a low-pressure question because anything can be the “right” answer and the sky is the limit.
 This is also a great place for follow up questions.
 Perhaps someone in the group is going to Italy and wants the pizza recommendation, or wants mom’s meatloaf recipe.

 These answers will range from silly to serious, and everyone will be able to share something.
 Each story will get your group to know each other a little bit better.

-Want to join Avital Tours for team building icebreakers and a culinary experience?
-Whether your group size is as small as 8 people or as large as 350 people, we have a culinary experience for you!
-Please send us an email to email@example.com to inquire about culinary hands-on corporate team building activities.
+Want to join Avital for a virtual team-building experience?
+Whether your group size is 30 or 3,000 guests, we have a culinary experience for you featuring these team building icebreakers!
+Please send us an email at email@example.com to inquire or browse our virtual team-building experiences using the link below.